billyrayvalentine/asm68k-megadrive-slidedeck/README.md

 joypad.

 Each slide must have a picture of 256x168.
 This leaves room for upto 32x9 text chars beneath the picture.
-(288 chars) A minimal but regular set of ASCII characters are available and can be used.
+(288 chars)

+All 95 printable ASCII are implemented.

 Each slide image has one palette on one plane and is therefor limited a maximum of 16 colours.